SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/IDP/Tutorials/IDP_Tutorial_TakeConfigurationBackup.md

 ## Step 2: Create an element and manage it

 1. [Create an element](xref:Adding_elements) that uses the connector you deployed in the previous step.

-You can enter any IP Address in the *IP address/host* field, for example 127.0.0.1.
+   You can enter any IP address in the *IP address/host* field, for example `127.0.0.1`.

 1. In the IDP app, go to *Inventory* > *Unmanaged*.